-If your vehicle is in cruise control when the traction control system (optional) begins to limit wheel spin, the cruise control will automatically disengage.
-Sec Traction Control System (TCS) on page 4-8.
+If your vehicle is in cruise control when the traction control system (option) begins to limit wheel spin, the cruise control will automatically disengage.
+See Traction Control System (TCS) (3800 V6 Engine) on page 4-9.
 When road conditions allow you to safely use it again, you may turn the cruise control back on.